deltanet/adapt-article-reveal/README.md

 # adapt-article-reveal

-**Article Reveal** is an *extension* for the the [Adapt framework](https://github.com/adaptlearning/adapt_framework).
+**Article Reveal** is an *extension* for the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

 This extension hides the article inner and prepends an element containing a button to the top of the article element.
-Pressing the button reveals the hidden article inner.
+Selecting the button reveals the hidden article inner.

 ## Installation